When you’re risking your own money, do you feel the need to find that secret information that nobody yet knows or find the perfect forex trade setup?

 While you don’t want to become a careless and impulsive currency trader, you don’t want to be an extreme perfectionist either.
 Remember there’s no such thing as a “perfect setup” or a guaranteed profit.

 Instead of being perfect, try being average.
-For all the “A” students out there, I know this almost sounds blasphemous since I’m basically suggesting you strive for a “C” grade, but hear me out.
+For all you “A” students out there, I know this almost sounds blasphemous since I’m basically suggesting you strive for a “C” grade, but hear me out.

 If you’re an uptight perfectionist, you’ll always be on edge and will hardly be able to execute any trades.
 This will be your downfall because you won’t be able to pull the trigger on forex trades that were “less than perfect” but had a good chance of profitability.